BoKwokProjectA/agencyflow-wordpress/README.md

   front end with `fetch`
 - External API integration with Open-Meteo, including loading and error states
 - A project enquiry form validated in the browser and again on the server
-- An automated email notification when a valid enquiry is received
+- A server-side email notification attempt after each valid enquiry is stored, with mail failure recorded without losing the enquiry
-- Escaped output and sanitised input throughout, with nonce protection on state-changing requests
+- Escaped output and sanitised input in the custom application code, with nonce protection on state-changing requests
 - Unit tests on the pure helper functions
-- A CI pipeline running PHP linting, PHPUnit and ESLint on every push
+- A GitHub Actions CI pipeline running PHP linting, PHPUnit and ESLint on pushes to `main` and pull requests targeting `main`

 ---